Last updated April 1st, 2025

-Your privacy is important to PixieBrix.
-We respect your privacy regarding information we may collect from you across our website.
+Your privacy is important to us.
+We respect your privacy regarding the personal data we may process and collect.

 What data we transmit and store

 This section enumerates what data we transmit and store.
-The Third-party service and providers section details which third-party service providers we use to deliver our products.
+The Third-party service providers section details which third-party service providers we use to deliver our services.

 Name and email address

-When you register with the Web Application, we collect your name and email address from the service you used to authenticate.
+When you register with the Web Application, we collect your name and email address from the identity provider you use to authenticate.
 We use this information to 1) send you account-related communication, such as team invitations, onboarding, and billing, and 2) provide customer support.

 Additionally, you may opt-in to newsletters and marketing information with your email address.
 We do not share or sell this information with third parties; you may opt-out at any time.